Genetically modified crops: Bromoxynil

 Tobacco plants have been engineered to be resistant to the herbicide bromoxynil.

 Glufosinate

 Crops have been commercialized that are resistant to the herbicide glufosinate, as well.
 Crops engineered for resistance to multiple herbicides to allow farmers to use a mixed group of two, three, or four different chemicals are under development to combat growing herbicide resistance.

+The modification is achieved by inserting the pat or bar gene, responsible for the synthesis of the enzyme phosphinothricin acetyltransferase (PAT), which converts L-phosphinothricin (glufosinate) to non-toxic products by acetylation of the amino group, inactivating the active ingredient and thus conferring herbicide tolerance on the plant.
+The bar and pat genes were isolated from Streptomyces hygroscopicus and Streptomyces viridochromogenes in 1987 and 1988, respectively.
+Other methods for conferring resistance to glufosinate have been reported, but to date only the pat or bar genes have been used commercially in the development of crops resistant to this herbicide.

 2,4-D

 In October 2014 the US EPA registered Dow's Enlist Duo maize, which is genetically modified to be resistant to both glyphosate and 2,4-D, in six states.
 Inserting a bacterial aryloxyalkanoate dioxygenase gene, aad1 makes the corn resistant to 2,4-D. The USDA had approved maize and soybeans with the mutation in September 2014.

 Dicamba

 Monsanto has requested approval for a stacked strain that is tolerant of both glyphosate and dicamba.
 The request includes plans for avoiding herbicide drift to other crops.
 Significant damage to other non-resistant crops occurred from dicamba formulations intended to reduce volatilization drifting when sprayed on resistant soybeans in 2017.
 The newer dicamba formulation labels specify to not spray when average wind speeds are above 10–15 mph to avoid particle drift, average wind speeds below 3 mph to avoid temperature inversions, and rain or high temperatures are in the next day forecast.
 However, these conditions typically only occur during June and July for a few hours at a time.